AlFahimBinFaruk/OOP/Python/abstraction.md

 ### Abstraction
 * When we are going to use the car and bike class methods we are going to reffer to the vehicle class.
+* Virtual class can have non-abstract method.
+But if any virtual class have only abstract method its called interface.
 ```py
 from abc import ABC,abstractmethod